struharv/rt-muse/README.md

   "resources": 3,
   "shared": 10,
   "global": { ... },
-  "tasks": { ... }
+  "theads": { ... }
 }
 ```
-The global options contain details about the entire experiment:
+The global options contain details about the entire experiment and about the analysis to be performed at the global level (supply or none:
 ```
 "global" : {
   "duration" : 10,
   "default_policy": "SCHED_OTHER" | "SCHED_RR" | "SCHED_FIFO" | "SCHED_DEADLINE",
-  "logdir": "./",
-  "logbasename": "rt-bench.log",
-  "lock_pages": true,
-  "ftrace": false
+  "analysis": { "supply": true }
 }
 ```
 The resources option decides how many resources can be locked.
 The shared option decides the size of the memory shared among the threads (the number indicates the number of doubles shared among the threads).

 The duration is expressed in seconds and represents the total duration of the experiment, the threads are going to be shutdown when the duration is expired, despite what they might be doing.
 The scheduling policy is one of the available one.
-The tasks section contains an array of tasks, an example follows:
+The threads section contains an array of threads, an example follows:

 ```
-"tasks" : {
+"threads" : {
     "thread1" : {
       "exec" : 50000,
       "period" : 100000,